Understanding Vaccine Ingredients

 Antibiotics are sometimes used during the manufacturing process of vaccines to prevent bacterial contamination.
 This means that trace or undetectable amounts of antibiotics may still be present in some vaccines after purification of the vaccine takes place.
 The antibiotics that are most likely to cause severe reactions in people are not used in vaccine production.
 Antibiotics used may include neomycin, polymyxin B, streptomycin, and gentamicin.

-Some vaccine manufacturing processes use chicken eggs, which means that trace amounts of egg proteins may be found in the final vaccine product.
-The vaccines that are grown in egg include measles, mumps, and rubella (MMR), rabies, yellow fever, the flu shot, and the flu nasal spray.
+Some vaccines use chicken eggs or embryo during the manufacturing process, which means that trace amounts of egg proteins may be found in the final vaccine product.
+These vaccines include:

 Recent studies show that people with a severe egg allergy can safely receive egg-grown vaccines.